mozuma/mozuma/docs/models/DenseNet.md

 ## Base model

-The DenseNet model is an implementation of a [`TorchMlModule`][mlmodule.torch.modules.TorchMlModule].
+The DenseNet model is an implementation of a [`TorchModel`][mozuma.torch.modules.TorchModel].

-::: mlmodule.models.densenet.TorchDenseNetModule
+::: mozuma.models.densenet.TorchDenseNetModule
     selection:
         members: none